 If you think that’s cushy, you don’t have a clue what I do every day.
 So give me five minutes and we’ll fix that.

 People get the wrong impression of my work, and that’s partially my fault.
 I talk too much on social media, you see.
 And people use my posts to create their own misdirected narratives.
 If I post a photo of my one-hour ski run around Sandy Lake, for example, people assume I’ve checked out for the day to frolic in the snow.
 I reality, that’s my daily workout.
-If I take a trail ride early in the morning and share a nature photo, people conclude that I’m on vacation or generally goofing off.
+If I take a bike ride early in the morning and share a nature photo, people conclude that I’m on vacation or generally goofing off.

 And I do take vacations from time to time, almost all of them working vacations.
 You see, the teaching schedule I’ve chosen in the online world is inflexible and year-round, so my work goes where I go and sometimes that’s a beach house or a mountain cabin.
 But when I travel, I still do the work and I still meet my deadlines.
 So far, not one student has complained of being neglected.